deepflowio/deepflow/server/agent_config/README.md

 when match_type is parent_process_name, will recursive to match parent proc name, and rewrite_name field will ignore. rewrite_name can replace by regexp capture group and windows style environment variable, for example: `$1-py-script-%HOSTNAME%` will replace regexp capture group 1 and HOSTNAME env var.
-If proc not match any regexp will be accepted (essentially will auto append `- match_regex: .*` at the end).

 Configuration Item:
-- match_regex: The regexp use for match the process, default value is `.*`
+- match_regex: The regexp use for match the process, default value is `""`
 - match_type: regexp match field, default value is `process_name`, options are [process_name, cmdline, cmdline_with_args, parent_process_name, tag]
 - ignore: Whether to ignore when regex match, default value is `false`
 - rewrite_name: The name will replace the process name or cmd use regexp replace.
   Default value `""` means no replacement.
+- enabled_features: the features can be used for process matcher, options:
+  [proc.gprocess_info, proc.golang_symbol_table, proc.socket_lis, ebpf.socket.uprobe.golang, ebpf.socket.uprobe.tls, ebpf.profile.on_cpu, ebpf.profile.off_cpu, ebpf.profile.memory]

 Example:
 ```yaml